therootcompany/tz.js/README.md

 // What time will it be in New York
 // when it's 7:15am UTC?
 //
-// (Absolute UTC time to Relative New York time)
+// (Absolute UTC Zulu time to Relative New York time)

 TZ.toTimeZoneISOString("2021-03-14T07:15:59.000Z", "America/New_York");
 // "2021-03-14T03:15:59.000-0400"